Florida Sex Crime Attorneys

 Before you give in to fear, embarrassment or intimidation, remember that everyone accused of a crime is presumed innocent until proven guilty beyond a reasonable doubt.
 You might have defenses against the crime charged, such as mistaken identity, lack of intent (the act was consensual) or entrapment.
 The police might also have made an illegal arrest, coerced a confession or violated your rights by failing to give you the required Miranda warnings before taking a statement.
 Prosecutors might also be charging you with a more serious offense but be willing to reduce the charges to something that will keep you off the registry and out of jail.

-Help Is Available After an Arrest for a Sex Crime in Florida
+Help Is Available After an Arrest from our Florida Sex Crime Attorneys

 If you’ve been arrested and charged with a sex crime in Florida, call Meldon Law at 800-373-8000 for practical advice and effective representation for the best outcome in your case.